vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 1001
 A miser makes of his pile of vast wealth,
 No more use than a corpse. *
-PS
+(P.S.
+Sundaram)

 1002
-Believing wealth is everything, yet giving nothing, The miser is ensnared in the misery of birth. *
+Believing wealth is everything, yet giving nothing, The miser is ensnared in the misery of birth. * (Satguru  Subramuniyaswami)
-SS

 1003
 Their very sight is a burden to earth
 Who hoard wealth and not renown. *
-SS
+(Satguru  Subramuniyaswami)

 1004
 What legacy can one, who is loved by none,
 Think of leaving behind?
-SB, NV
+( Shuddhananda Bharatiar), (N.V.K.
+Ashraf)

 1005
 Wealth, though millions manifold, amounts to nothing If one neither gives nor enjoys it.
-NV
+(N.V.K.
+Ashraf)

 1006
 Riches are a curse when neither enjoyed,
 Nor given to the worthy.
-PS
+(P.S.
+Sundaram)

 1007
 Wealth not given to the needy goes waste
 Like a lovely spinster growing old. *
-PS
+(P.S.
+Sundaram)

 1008
 The wealth of the unloved is like a poisonous tree That ripens in the heart of a village.*
-PS, SS
+(P.S.
+Sundaram), (Satguru  Subramuniyaswami)
 Yes
 1009
 Strangers shall possess that wealth
 Amassed without love, comfort or scruples.
-PS
+(P.S.
+Sundaram)

 1010
 The brief want of the benign rich
 Is like the monsoon clouds just shed its moisture.
-SB, NV
+( Shuddhananda Bharatiar), (N.V.K.
+Ashraf)
 Yes

 Notes:
 1008.
 Compare with 216.
-“When wealth comes to the large-hearted, it is like the village tree coming to fruit” * - CR 1010.
+“When wealth comes to the large-hearted, it is like the village tree coming to fruit” * - (C. Rajagopalachari)
+1010.
 Compare with 219.
-“The poverty of a generous man is nothing but his inability to exercise his generosity” * - DL
+“The poverty of a generous man is nothing but his inability to exercise his generosity” * - (W.H.
+Drew and  J. Lazarus)

 102
 Being ashamed